hovancik/stretchly/README.md

 ## Advanced Preferences

+While the most of the preferences can be edited via the app, some options and values are not available to make the app easy to understand and setup.

-All preferences are saved in a JSON file.
-Use the `Ctrl/Cmd + D` shortcut while viewing the About section of Preferences, to show debug info and display a clickable link to the file.
+All preferences are saved in a JSON file, so you can set Stretchly in the way you need.
+Use the `Ctrl/Cmd + D` shortcut while viewing the About section of Preferences, to show debug info and display a clickable link to the preferences file.

 It's recommended to Quit *Stretchly* before editing the preferences file.